patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 ![standard data table](img/standard-data-table.png)

 1. **[Toolbar](/design-guidelines/usage-and-behavior/toolbar)**: sits above the table and contains controls for manipulating table data.
 Common actions include filtering, sorting, and pagination.
-2. **Select all and column headers**: when present, selects all items in a table.
+2. **Select all**: when present, selects all items in a table.
 If pagination is being used, this will only select items on the current page.
-Column headers should align with the content they contain.
+3. **Column headers**: should align with the content they contain.
+If the user is able to sort on a column, the first click on the header will sort the content of the table on the content in that column.
+Subsequent clicks will toggle the direction of the sort.
+Table data can only be sorted on one column at a time.
+See [Sorting by columns](#sorting-by-columns) for more information on the sort component.
-3. **Select checkbox**: selects this row
+4. **Select checkbox**: selects this row
-4. **Global actions**: actions that apply to all selected items
+5. **Global actions**: actions that apply to all selected items
-5. **Inline actions:** actions that apply only to the current row/item
+6. **Inline actions:** actions that apply only to the current row/item
-6. **Pagination footer:** when present, provides navigation to additional pages
+7. **Pagination footer:** when present, provides navigation to additional pages

 #### When to use
 Use a standard data table when the information you want to display fits into a structured, tabular format (i.e. has distinct rows and columns).